smarc-project/smarc_utils/README.md

 ## smarc_keyboard_teleop

+To use this node, you need to install the `pygame` player.
+Install it with `sudo apt-get install python-pygame`.

 Run the node with `rosrun smarc_keyboard_teleop`.
 In the resulting window, you can press `UP`, `DOWN`,`LEFT`, `RIGHT` to steer, `w` to start the thruster, and `s` to stop it.